Olujimi-Guama/DeadSouls-ForgottenGods/extra/README.txt

 - wolfpaw/ has some includes and stuff that are necessary to run in one of the servers provided by Wolfpaw.
 If you're not a customer of theirs, disregard that stuff.

+- DSMud-mudname.service used to launch the mud startmud.sh script to work with a systemctl system.
+See provided file for details on setting this up.